-According to City of Sacramento Fleet Manager Keith Leech, the City has established a sourcing agreement for up to 2,500 gallons of CNG per week with at least 30% renewable CNG at the fueling station.
-This will be used to fuel 14 new CNG trucks expected to be delivered in October – 11 Autocar rear loaders and three Freightliner Elgin Broom Bear sweepers.
+According to City of Sacramento Fleet Manager Keith Leech, the City has established a sourcing agreement for up to 2,500 gallons of CNG per week with at least 30 percent renewable CNG at the fueling station.
+This will be used to fuel 14 new CNG rear loader trucks, which are expected to be delivered in October, 11 Autocar rear loaders, and three Freightliner Elgin Broom Bear sweepers.

 The new vehicles all have Cummins ISLG engines, and Leech said the CNG from the BioDigester meets Cummins specifications for their ISLG engines.
-Cost per gallon for the 30% renewable fuel is half the cost of diesel per gasoline gallon equivalent.
+Cost per gallon for the 30 percent renewable fuel is half the cost of diesel per gasoline gallon equivalent.

-Leech said while the cost to purchase a CNG vehicle can be 20-25% higher than the cost of a clean diesel vehicle, fuel savings projected during the useful life of these CNG trucks is greater than the incremental cost.
+Leech said while the cost to purchase a CNG vehicle can be 20- to 25-percent higher than the cost of a clean diesel vehicle, fuel savings projected during the useful life of these CNG trucks is greater than the incremental cost.
 Carbon credits associated with the demand and production of renewable natural gas may lead to better pricing as well.

 "The City of Sacramento and the Sacramento Air District, both key contributors to Sacramento Clean Cities staff time and resources, have strongly supported the Atlas Disposal renewable natural gas efforts,” Leech, who is also president of the Sacramento Regional Clean Cities Coalition, said.
 “Additionally, Sacramento Clean Cities is working on finalizing a grant that would allow the coalition to pursue outreach to local schools to participate in the food waste collection program.
 There is also potential for schools to fuel some of their CNG school buses with the renewable natural gas."